genneko/website-source/content/playing-with-bsd/storage/expanding-zfs-on-geli.md

    ```

 9. That's all!
-The whole process only took an hour where the scale-up operation at the VPS provider took about 50 minutes.
+The whole process only took an hour where the disk expansion operation at the VPS provider took about 50 minutes.
    ```
    # gpart show
    =>       40  838860720  vtbd0  GPT  (400G)